 Today, no vehicle on the road has surpassed Level 2 automation.
 The Level 2 “Traffic Jam Assist” feature available on the 2017 Audi A4 and Q7 allows for 15-second intervals of hands-off driving at slower speeds.
 The driver must constantly be alert and aware, and intervene immediately as needed.

 In 2017, Audi will introduce what’s expected to the world’s first to-market Level 3 automated driving system with “Traffic Jam Pilot” in the next generation Audi A8.
 The system will give drivers the option to travel hands-free up to 35 mph, when certain conditions are met prior to enadling this feature — for instance, the vehicle will ensure it is on a limited-access, divided highway.

-In 2020, Audi also plans to introduce a Level 3 “Highway Pilot” feature that offers hands-free driving at posted limited access highway speeds in which the vehicle can execute lane changes and pass cars independently.
+In 2020-2021, Audi will introduce a Level 4 “Highway Pilot” feature—technology similar to what has been demonstrated in our concept vehicle “Jack”—that offers hands-free driving at posted limited access highway speeds in which the vehicle can execute lane changes and pass cars independently.